andreamgrs/holbertonschool-printf/README.md

 | s | String |
 | i | Integer |
 | d | Decimal integer |

+**Help functions**

+1-printf.c is the main code for the task

+print_char.c, print_int.c and print_string.c are functions called upon from 1-printf.c

+main.h is the header file for 1-printf.c

+man_3_printf is the manual page for 1-printf.c

+Printf - Complete.pdf is the flowchart for the code creation of 1-printf.c

 ## Return Value
 Upon successful completion, _printf() returns the total number of bytes written to standard output (the sum of all characters printed, excluding